dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of S2K specifier types.
 The registry includes the S2K type, the name of the S2K, and a reference to the defining specification.
 The initial values for this registry can be found in {{s2k-types}}.
-Adding a new S2K specifier MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new S2K specifier MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ## New Packets